Introducing MSL Master - Mandarin as a Second Language

 From teaching materials to Chinese textbooks

-When April began to teach Chinese, she found the Chinese textbooks at that time repulsive.
-The format of these textbooks was only too familiar: texts, long lists of vocabulary, long lists of grammar points, grammar drills, vocabulary drills, translation exercises, and multiple choice questions.
+When April began to teach Chinese, she found the Chinese textbooks at that time disgusting.
+The format of these textbooks was only too familiar: texts, long lists of vocabulary, long lists of grammar points, writing exercises, and multiple choice questions.

 So she created her own materials.
-She began to write something, made some recordings, did some drawings, and designed some class activities.
-Then she tried it out in her Chinese classes.
+She would write something, make some recordings, do some drawings, and design some class activities.
+Then she would try everything out in her Chinese classes.

-She borrowed heavily from her English teaching repertoires.
-Sometimes things worked wonderfully, sometimes not because of the uniqueness of Chinese language and Chinese characters.
+Sometimes things worked wonderfully, sometimes not.
 Gradually she accumulated a lot of materials that worked very well.

 When she moved to Hong Kong, she turned to teaching Chinese full time and further developed these materials to two sets of Chinese textbooks, the Mandarin Express series and the Chinese Reading and Writing series.
-After many years of using them, she revised them to their second edition.
-Later, she further improved the Chinese Reading and Writing series to be incorporated with sounds.
+Ten years later, she revised them to their second edition.
+Moreover, she incorporated the Chinese Reading and Writing series with sounds.

 The company — MSL Master

-This is a company that focuses on developing Chinese learning materials and methodologies for non-Chinese speakers, who have grasped their first language.
+This is a company that focuses on developing Chinese learning materials and methodologies for non-Chinese speakers, who learn Chinese as a second language.

-With that being said, we love to work with students who are dedicated and hardworking, who bring in their willingness to their Chinese study.
+We love to work with students who are dedicated and hardworking.

 For self-study students, follow these two guides to get you started on your learning journey: